sgrif/hands-on-backbone-notes/07-make-it-single-page.md

 - add hr for separation
 - no top margin, 10px bottom

-- wrap content in a body textarea
+- wrap content in a body div and textarea
-- 165px tall, overflow: scroll, resize: none
+- 165px tall, resize: none

 Wiring up
 --

 - Create a save method, which grabs the title and body from the inputs
 - Bind a change event with no target to that method
-  - Mention that if you don't specify a target, the event gets triggered for any element inside of the view.
+  - Mention that if you don't specify a target, the event gets bound to @$el, and events like change or click bubble up from children
 - Title is single line so it should save and blur when enter is pressed
 - Bind the keypress event to call save if e.keyCode == 13
 - Create an endEditing method, and call it at the end of save
-  - `@$(':input').save()`
+  - `@$(':input').blur()`

+THE REST IS CUT FOR NOW
+==

 Improving the UX
 --